adrianostanley/wc-picturecoupon-plugin/README.md

 ## Compatibility

 WooCommerce Picture Coupon Plugin was developed in a PHP 7.4.5 environment with WordPress 5.3.2.
-For the sake of simplicity, I didn't spend time with compatibility with older versions of PHP, although I haven't use its new features to prevent errors if it will be tested by you in lower versions.
+For the sake of simplicity, I didn't spend time with compatibility with older versions of PHP, although I haven't used its new features to prevent errors if it will be tested by you in lower versions.

-**Note:** Although I have used `__('...')` functions, there's no i18n files for the WooCommerce Picture Coupon Plugin.

-Finally, in order to allow users to create an account, I've checked both options in the WooCommerce settings below.
+In order to allow users to create an account, I've checked both options in the WooCommerce settings below.
 It was not clear to me if the plugin should warn admin users about that in case they're unchecked, but to keep it simple, I've selected them manually.

 * WooCommerce > Settings > Account & Privacy
   * Allow customers to create an account during checkout
-  * Allow customers to create an account on the "My account" page
+  * Allow customers to create an account on the "My Account" page

+**Note:** Although I have used `__('...')` functions, there are no i18n files for the WooCommerce Picture Coupon Plugin.

 ## Approach / Reasoning to the Solution